Obtaining Life Insurance If You Are 50+ And Have Multiple Sclerosis (MS)

 Or maybe you receive a table rating of 4 or D which is equivalent to the Standard rating class plus 100% rate-up.
 In this case, the life insurance premium might double to roughly $70 per month.

-Don’t forget, your overall rating isn’t specific to your advanced age or your MS diagnosis.
+The rate class you are approved for isn’t specific to your age or your MS diagnosis.
 All the personal details you provide will be evaluated and can ultimately influence the final rating.

 There are plenty of ways you can try to save on your life insurance premiums such as not using tobacco and being a healthy weight.